 The latency performance guarantee is a millisecond per operation value that should not be exceeded.
-It is
+It is based on an hourly average, not on the default five minute performance collection period.

 - 1. In the Performance: All Volumes view or Performance: All LUNs view, select the volume or LUN that you are interested in. - 2.
 In the Performance Explorer page for your selected volume or LUN, choose Hourly Average from the View statistics in selector.